ccallahan45/CallahanMankin_ENSOEconomics/README.md

 ### Scripts

-Each script performs a specific step of the analysis as follows:
+Each script performs a specific step of the analysis.
+The **main analysis** uses a number of core scripts:

 - `Process_Country_TempPrecip.ipynb` calculates observed country-level temperature and precipitation.

 - `Observed_ENSO_Indices.ipynb` calculates the observed E- and C-index, as well as the Niño3 and Niño3.4 ENSO indices.

 - `Observed_Teleconnections.ipynb` uses the ENSO indices as well as country-level temp and precip to calculate the teleconnection indices used in the paper.

+- `Construct_ENSO_Panel.ipynb` assembles the above climate data along with economic data into a panel dataset used in the regression analysis.

+- `ENSO_Growth_Regression.R` performs the main regression analysis.
+Many different forms of the regression are performed (sensitivity analyses, etc.) with bootstraps for each one, so this script can take hours to run in full.

+...

+There are also several **supplementary analyses** that uses additional scripts: